using nous™ with other access methods/assistive tech

 These include simple lever or pressure switches that can be used with a single movement of any part of the body.
 These range from grip and thumb switches, pressure switches, tilt or posture switches, touch and proximity switches.
 Some switches can be operated by suck, blow, blink (like nous), muscle, sound or almost any other voluntary action.

-Other forms of access can allow users to directly access a computer through a head-wand (essentially a stylus attached to a headband that the user taps on a touch screen) or eye-gaze systems (use technology that uses infrared to understand where the pupils are looking on a screen, and use the eyes link a computer mouse).
+Other forms of access can allow users to directly access a computer through a head-wand (essentially a stylus attached to a headband that the user taps on a touch screen) or eye-gaze systems (use technology that uses infrared to understand where the pupils are looking on a screen, and use the eyes like a computer mouse).

 Use nous™ to enable you to do more with your technology